xldenis/Why3-Find/README.md

 `why3find` will also collect all the abstract definitions and properties through all your dependencies.
 Indeed, the validity of your proofs generalizes to any ground instance of abstract defintitions that satisfies all the assumed properties.
-Although, if no such ground instance exist, your proofs are still valid from a logical point of view, but they no useful meaning.
-In this respect, a module with no ground instance can be considered _unsound_.
+Although, if no such ground instance exists, your proofs are still valid from a logical point of view, but they have no useful value.
+In this respect, a module with no ground instance can be considered to be _unsound_.

 The `why3find` documentation generator promotes the development of _sound_ packages by checking that every module with abstract parameters or assumed